Ponta Jalunga

-Ponta Jalunga is a headland located nearly a kilometer northeast of the port of Furna on the island of Brava in southwestern Cape Verde.
+Ponta Jalunga is a headland located nearly a kilometre northeast of the port of Furna on the island of Brava in southwestern Cape Verde.
 It is the northeasternmost point of the island.
 The promontory is a rocky area, up to 120 meters high.
 The headland was mentioned as Pt.
 Ghelongo in the 1747 map by Jacques-Nicolas Bellin.

 Ponta Jalunga Lighthouse

 The lighthouse at Ponta Jalunga was constructed in 1891.
 It is a white masonry tower.
 It is 8 metres tall and its focal height is at 26 metres above sea level.
 Its range extends to 5 nmi and its light source as with many other lighthouses is solar powered.